 Conversations On Race & Human Identity

-The Collaboratory for Urban and Intercultural Learning invites interested students to participate in our Conversations On Race & Human Identity (CORHI) program, a training experience designed to enhance leadership in areas of diversity and intercultural dialogue.
+The Conversations On Race & Human Identity (CORHI) program is a training experience designed to enhance leadership in areas of diversity and intercultural dialogue.
 The program is an extension of the University's unique commitment to a distinctive education in the liberal arts that melds together faith, learning, and service.
 Specifically, it is a dynamic space for the development of better communicating, thinking, learning, and living in an increasingly multicultural world.

 Mission and Vision

-We aim to facilitate a space for students, from a variety of backgrounds, to collectively explore the realities of becoming competent leaders and active citizens in a world that requires creative thinking and a variety of social skills.
+We create a space for students and staff to explore the realities of becoming competent leaders in a world that requires creative thinking and a variety of social skills.
 Each session is carefully designed to be a safe, stimulating space for sustained dialogue for a group of up to twenty individuals.
 The group will meet formally for two hours each week for ten weeks.

 The following objectives compliment one another, developing through open inquiry and collaborative, reflective investigation about the nature and character of human relationships.

 - Ethical reflection and introspection concerning faith, self, and culture